agrc/serverless-print-proxy/README.md

 ## Testing

-Run `yarn test` to run jest tests.
+Run `npm test` to run jest tests.

 There's also an [AGOL web app](http://utah.maps.arcgis.com/apps/webappbuilder/index.html?id=177c2b166a8d4cb79d888f28f950b33a) that you can test with.

 ## Deployment

-Commits to master are automatically deployed to production pending passing tests via TravisCI because 🤓.
+Commits to master are automatically deployed to production pending passing tests via Cloud Build because 🤓.